Hsin-Hung/ChatHub/README.md

 # ChatHub

 ## About The Project
-Implemented a scalable full-stack chat room application that allows real-time group chat and message upvotes and downvotes.
+Implemented a scalable full-stack chat room application that allows real-time group chat and message voting for a 3-day hackathon

 ### Basic Features
 * User account creation (sign in / sign up)